Social Value Engine

 What is Social Return on Investment?

-Social Return on Investment SROI is a method that helps organisations to measure and communicate their value beyond traditional metrics
+Social Return on Investment (SROI) is a method that helps organisations to measure and communicate their value beyond traditional metrics.

 Social Return on Investment